PythonCharmers/python-future/docs/source/imports.rst

                                  bytes, int, range, round, str, super)

-However, we discourage importing only some of these builtins because this increases the risk of introducing Py2/3 portability bugs into your code.
+The disadvantage of importing only some of these builtins is that it increases the risk of introducing Py2/3 portability bugs as your code evolves over time.

-To understand what each of these does, see the docs for these modules:
+To understand the details of these functions on Python 2, see the docs for these modules:

 - future.builtins
 - future.builtins.iterators